 - Andrew from Spittoon – second from left

-- Me (far left) and Nick, plus my friends Bronwyn and Antony, pictured with me over on your right.
+- Me (far left) and Nick (taking the photo), plus my friends Bronwyn and Antony, pictured with me below.

 We started off with a plate of hors d’ouvres in the form of foie gras and truffle pate on crackers.
 This came courtesy of Christina, but when I asked her where she got this fabulous stuff, she replied “Bahrain”.
 So I guess I won’t be popping down to the corner store and buying a tin then!!
 To accompany that, we had Andrew’s contribution (not pictured) of aperitifs containing Deakin Estate Brut NV sparkling wine and a choice of Funkin Puree fruit purees (I seem to recall peach, mango and strawberry??) – highly recommended!
 After they were finished, we had to resort to the traditional Henley drink – a Pimms No. 1 cup.
 Pimms is a gin-based liquor containing various herbs and spices, not unlike Cinzano Rosso in taste, and it is traditionally mixed with lemonade, after which sliced orange, lemon, apple, cucumber and mint leaves are added.
 The result is the rather delicious and refreshing drink you see in the jug pictured above – the epitome of an English summer beverage!

 Next up, take a look at what Johanna brought: smoked salmon roly polys; an asparagus and bacon quiche; Jägerwecken (a baguette stuffed with ham, cheese, gherkins, parsley, cream cheese and boiled eggs); and round bread (pain cirque) stuffed with pastrami, watercress and a sauce of gherkins, capers, parsley, mayo and mustard (not pictured).
 Phew!